 Thank you Turtle Beach/ROCCAT for sending us this mouse to review!

-The mouse in action, outside of the Easy-Shift button issues I mentioned before, is really solid.
-While I've been spoiled by wireless mice, this wire is very nice – you can barely tell it's there, because it's so light and soft.
-The PTFE glides are best-in-class, and a spare set is even included in the box!
+The mouse in action, outside of the Easy-Shift button reach issues I mentioned before, is really solid.
+The PTFE glides are great as always.
 The motion is wonderfully smooth on any surface I tested it on.
-The optical sensor is top notch; most modern sensors are so good that comparing one with another is splitting hairs, but I have been very happy with it while doing a test Unreal Tournament deathmatch.
+The optical sensor is top notch; most modern sensors are so good that comparing one with another is splitting hairs, but I have been very happy with it while doing a test Unreal Tournament run.
 It also works great even on a wood table, which not all sensors can claim.
 I've also used it quite a lot over the last few weeks for work and other 'normal' uses as well, with it performing admirably.
-The Titan Optical switches are great like always, and I don't expect problems as they have performed with aplomb on my Kone Pro Air since I reviewed it last year.
+The Titan Optical switches are great like always, and I don't expect problems as they have performed well on my other ROCCAT mice that I use on a daily basis.

-The ROCCAT Kone XP is a really great mouse, that fills an important spot in ROCCAT's mouse lineup.
-I hope they will consider relocating (or adding, as the bottom button is still usable) the Easy-Shift button to another location on a future revision; perhaps near the pinky finger?
-Other than this functional head-scratcher, the Kone XP is very comfortable to use, has perfectly implemented onboard memory, including LED color profiles, and has lots of customization available.
-It corrects my main complaint with the Kone Pro – the profile switch button is on top now, instead of on the bottom – and has dedicated DPI switcher buttons, that you can assign to other things.
+The ROCCAT Kone XP Air is ROCCAT's new flagship mouse, and it shows.
+I hope they will consider relocating (or adding, as the bottom button is still usable) the Easy-Shift button to another location in a future revision; perhaps near the pinky finger.
+Other than this functional issue that it retains from its wired cousin, the Kone XP Air is very comfortable to use, has perfectly implemented onboard memory, and has lots of customization available.
 It's also notably lighter than many other mice with that feature set.
+I also love that mouse dock - just put it on there at night, and you'll never have to worry about batteries again!
 It's a great mouse, and if you are looking for a hybrid MMO/FPS mouse, it's definitely an excellent choice.
-I sure hope they make a wireless version!
+It is pricey though!